weij5678/NYC-FinalTaxi/docs/Methodology.md

 # Methodology

 ## 1. **Data Processing**
-- Although the [Data Description](Data.md) already explained how the data was processed, a new variable `IsRaining` was added to make the clustering possible
+- Although the [Data Description](Data.md) already explained how the data was processed, a new variable `IsRaining` was created by collapsing the `WeatherCondition` to make the clustering simpler and easier to interpret.
-- For this analysis sepcifically, the focus is on the two subsets rush hour (morning) and non-rush hour (noon)
+- For this analysis sepcifically, the focus is on the two subsets rush hour (morning) and non-rush hour (noon), by subsetting the variable based on the variable `PeriodOfDay`.
-- Below is the specific 16 variables that is focused on throughout the analysis:
+- Below is the specific *16 variables* that is analzed throughout the analysis:

 | Variable Name          | Variable Label                                           |
 |------------------------|----------------------------------------------------------|